llsoftsec/llsoftsecbook/book.md

 * writing a fixed value to an attacker-controlled address, or
-* writing to an address consisting of a fixed base and an attacker-controlled offset limited to a specific range (e.g. a 32-bit offset)\todo{Consider describing in more detail why the range limitation matters}, or
+* writing to an address consisting of a fixed base and an attacker-controlled offset limited to a specific range (e.g. a 32-bit offset)[Consider describing in more detail why the range limitation matters]{.todo}, or
 * writing to an attacker-controlled base address with a fixed offset.

 Primitives can be further classified according to more detailed properties.